s-mizuki-nlp/semantic_specialization/README.md

   * NOTE: This embeddings are computed without using augmented example sentences.

 ## Training / Evaluation
-* You can use `batch_train_projection_heads.py`.
+* For single trial (run), you can use `train_projection_heads.py`.
 Usage example can be found in `train_projection_heads.sh`.
+  Also, `--help` argument shows the role of each argument.
+Note that the term "max pool margin task" is equivalent to the self-training objective in the paper.

 * For multiple trial at once, you can use `batch_training_projection_heads.py`.
-Default (baseline) arguments can be found in `experiment_settings/baseline.json`.
+Default (baseline) arguments, which is identical to the experiment setting in our paper, can be found in `experiment_settings/baseline.json`.
-* `--help` argument shows the description.
-The term "max pool margin task" is identical to the self-training objective in the paper.
 * When finished training, it will save the trained models and evaluation results (if specified).
   * Trained models: `./checkpoints/{name}/version_{version}/checkpoints/last.ckpt`
   * Evaluation result: `{save_eval_metrics}`